 M. Merri provided a summary of major achievements for the MOIMS Navigation Working Group at this meeting cycle that included the following: completed internal review of 5-y revisions of Orbit Data Messages, Attitude Data Messages, Navigation Data Definitions & Conventions, Navigation Data Messages XML Specification, Navigation Data Messages Overview; continued discussion of Navigation Events Message in preparation for first WB; completed RID disposition and continued discussion of Prototyping Plans for the Re-Entry Data Message and Tracking Data Message V2; initiated project approval for Conjunction Data Message 5-y revision and Tracking Data Message V3; and initiated discussion of potential alternative format for standards besides KVN, XML.
 M. Merri also relayed that there was a joint meeting with the SANA Operator regarding plans to migrate material from document annexes to SANA [Ref Frames (various types), Covariance Matrix Elements, Attitude, References].
 Resolutions that were agreed at this meeting included: NAV-1, request to create new project for revision of CCSDS 508.0 Conjunction Data Message; and NAV-2, request to create new project for revision of CCSDS 503.0 Tracking Data Message V3.

 M. Merri provided a summary of the achievements for the Spacecraft Monitor & Control Working Group at this meeting cycle which included the following: presented the status of the LOP-G (nothing developed), OMG, and IOAG (push towards development of an interface gateway between Agencies); analysed all documents due for 5 year review; presentations of CNES’s ISIS control system and the ESA/JPL “Shadow” project; worked on MO Service Concept Green Book update and on first draft of File Management Services; and held both an open WG discussion on the OMG C2MS/MO overlap.
-M. Merri communicated that LOP-G is moving ahead with draft standards but there were not any MOIMS based standards that were included in that framework – in addition, a white paper was generated and provided to the LOP-G project buy they did not receive a response from JSC (Sharada).
+M. Merri communicated that LOP-G is moving ahead with draft standards but there were not any MOIMS based standards that were included in that framework – in addition, a white paper was generated and provided to the LOP-G project but(?) they did not receive a response from JSC (Sharada).
 M. Merri stated that it was important to coordinate a meeting with the right person and J. Afarin stated he would be able to coordinate a meeting with the appropriate contact at NASA HQ – B. Knopf, from NASA HQ was mentioned as a possible person of interest.
 M. Merri stated that it would be of value if Dan Smith were also available to attend this meeting.
 M. Merri also covered SM&C related resolutions that were agreed upon and further resolutions anticipated in the next 6 months (pending analysis and availability of resources).

 M. Merri led a discussion on the topic and issue of CCSDS-MO and OMG-C2MS (Satellite Command & Control Message Specification (C2MS) overlap.
 He provided a short summary of the topic and issues, stating that C2MS data was received late and that there was non-consensus when this issue was raised in the spring 2018 Meeting; hence M. Merri was requested to produce a Technical Note (completed by DLR) and gave a heads up to the OMG that the TN was occurring.
 When the TN was ready, it had to be reviewed by the CESG and WG which was too late for it to be considered by the OMG.
 J. Afarin noted that it is the function of the CESG, working in concert with M. Merri, functioning as the OMG Liaison to have resolved this issue instead of bringing it forward to the CMC for resolution.